-Throughout the text sets are denoted by bold capital letters (e.g. $\textbf{X}$), functions by capital letters (e.g. X), variables by lower-case letters (e.g. $x$). $\left\lVert x\right\lVert_1$ is the L1 norm of $x$. $x_t$ is the value of $x$ at discrete time instant $\is{t}{N}$. $E_p[x]$ denotes expected value of $x$ with respect to a probability density $p$ (if provided).
-No notational distinction is made between a random variable and its realization.
+Throughout the text, sets are denoted by bold capital letters (e.g. $\textbf{X}$), $\mathbb{N}$ and $\mathbb{R}$ are sets of natural and real numbers respectively. $\left\lVert x\right\lVert$ is the L1 norm of $x$. $x_t$ is the value of $x$ at discrete time $t \in {\mathbb{N}}$. $E_p[x]$ denotes the expected value of $x$ with respect to a probability density $p$ (if provided).
+Specific notations are provided at the beginning of the article.